ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.de-de.md

 > [!primary]
 >
-> The procedure is very similar [to other operating systems](/pages/bare_metal_cloud/dedicated_servers/getting-started-with-dedicated-server), with the exception that you cannot tick the checkbox `Customise the partitioning configuration`{.action} and that you have a dropdown menu to choose the partitioning layout at the 4th and final step.
+> The procedure is very similar [to other operating systems](/pages/bare_metal_cloud/dedicated_servers/getting-started-with-dedicated-server), with the exception that you cannot tick the checkbox `Customise the partitioning configuration`{.action} and that you have a dropdown menu to choose the partitioning layout at the fourth and final step.
 >

 Log in to the [OVHcloud Control Panel](https://ovh.com/manager/auth/?action=gotomanager&from=https://www.ovh.de/&ovhSubsidiary=de).
 From the `General information`{.action} tab, click the `...`{.action} button next to the operating system and then click `Install`{.action}.